Bunty Aur Babli: Sequel

 In December 2019, Yash Raj Films announced a sequel titled Bunty Aur Babli 2, directed by Varun V. Sharma and produced by Aditya Chopra.
-The film starred Saif Ali Khan and Rani Mukerji as the original Bunty and Babli, alongside Siddhant Chaturvedi and debutante Sharvari Wagh as a new con duo.
+The film starred Saif Ali Khan and Rani Mukerji as the original Bunty and Babli, alongside Siddhant Chaturvedi and debutante Sharvari Wagh as a new con duo who adopt the notorious aliases.
 Initially scheduled for release on 26 June 2020, the film was delayed due to the COVID-19 pandemic and was eventually released theatrically on 19 November 2021.

-Although set 16 years after the events of the original, the character of Bunty was portrayed by Khan, replacing Abhishek Bachchan.
-Upon release, the sequel received mostly negative reviews from critics and underperformed at the box office.
+The character of Bunty was portrayed by Khan, replacing Abhishek Bachchan.
+The sequel received mostly negative reviews from critics and underperformed at the box office.

 Legacy

-Rani Mukerji’s performance in Bunty Aur Babli has been cited as one of the most notable of her career.
-Her portrayal of Babli became widely popular, and the character was later named by Rediff.com as one of Bollywood's most beloved characters.
-The on-screen pairing of Mukerji and Abhishek Bachchan was also recognized by Bollywood Hungama, which listed them among the top 10 best romantic couples of the decade.

-The film’s soundtrack enjoyed widespread popularity, with songs like “Kajra Re” becoming major chart-toppers.
-The song was voted as the best song of 2005 by listeners of three South African Indian radio stations.
-The film’s influence extended internationally; Japanese manga artist Hidekaz Himaruya, creator of Hetalia, embedded the video for “Dhadak Dhadak” on his blog, leading to a surge of fan interest in the track.

 Bunty Aur Babli was remade in Telugu as Bhale Dongalu in 2008, starring Tarun, Ileana D'Cruz, and Jagapathi Babu.
 In 2013, Time Out placed the film at number 63 in its list of “The 100 Best Bollywood Movies.”